Hidden Fees in Dubai Car Rental

-- Fuel / Refuelling: Often double the local pump price if not full.
+- Fuel / Refueling: Often double the local pump price if not full.

 - Fines / Admin Fees: Base fine + ~AED 50.